ayoubkhan558/html-css-to-bricks-react-app/README.md

 - Handles complex CSS properties and values
 - Preserves media queries and responsive styles
 - Support for CSS Custom Properties (Variables)
+- Support for CSS Grid and Flexbox properties
 - Typography property handling support
+- Support for more HTML elements (tables, lists, etc.)

 ---

 ## Roadmap
 - [x] Add support for inline styles to classes
-- [ ] Add support for more HTML elements (tables, lists, etc.)
-- [ ] Add support for CSS Grid and Flexbox properties
+- [x] Add support for bricks inner selector
-- [ ] Add support for CSS animations and transitions
+- [x] Add support for CSS animations and transitions
-- [ ] Add support for more complex CSS selectors
+- [x] Add support for more complex CSS selectors

 ## Known Bugs
 - [ ] SVG Code is not signed by default

 ## Technical Implementation

-### Modular Architecture
-- Separates concerns into different utility files
-- Core conversion logic in [domToBricks.js]
-- CSS parsing in [cssParser.js]
-- JavaScript processing in [jsProcessor.js]

 ### Browser Compatibility
 - Works in modern browsers